django-commons/django-typer/doc/source/extensions.rst

 You may need to change the behavior of an
-`upstream command <https://en.wikipedia.org/wiki/Upstream_(software_development)>`_ or wish you could add an additional subcommand or group to it. django-typer_ offers two patterns for changing or extending the behavior of commands. :class:`~django_typer.TyperCommand` classes :ref:`support inheritance <inheritance>`, even multiple inheritance.
+`upstream command <https://en.wikipedia.org/wiki/Upstream_(software_development)>`_ or wish you could add an additional subcommand or group to it. django-typer_ offers two patterns for changing or extending the behavior of commands. :class:`~django_typer.management.TyperCommand` classes :ref:`support inheritance <inheritance>`, even multiple inheritance.
 This can be a way to override or add additional commands to a command implemented elsewhere.
 You can then use Django's built in command override precedence (INSTALLED_APPS) to ensure your command is used instead of the upstream command or give it a different name if you would like the upstream command to still be available.
 The :ref:`plugin pattern <plugin>` allows commands and groups to be added or overridden directly on upstream commands without inheritance.
 This mechanism is useful when you might expect other apps to also modify the original command.
 Conflicts are resolved in INSTALLED_APPS order.